cophi-wue/llms_read_hoelderlin/README.md

 - `utils.py`: Classes and functions for configuring and implementing access to the LLMs being used (through the LangChain modules).
 Here, the models are specified and the path to your personal API keys is defined.
 - `LICENCSE`
 - You will have to add in your local copy of the repository the following files: `key_openai.txt`, `key_google.txt`, `key_anthropic.txt` including your personal API keys.
 - Note that for the NB `09_textmeaning.ipynb`we refer to a poem that is under copy-right and that needs to be opened separately.
-For private use, you can ask us for the reps
+For private use, you can ask us for the respective file `Ǹovak_Haeuser.txt` that needs to be stored in your local copy of this repository.